 The flow control mechanism is a feature of the Diffusion

 client libraries that works automatically to protect the following internal queues

 for an individual client from overflowing:

-- The outbound queue on the client where messages are queued to be sent to Diffusion Cloud
+- The outbound queue on the client where messages are queued to be sent to the Diffusion server

-- The queue on Diffusion Cloud where responses to service
+- The queue on the Diffusion server where responses to service

 requests are queued.